Rohitlyengar/PromptEnhancer/README.md

 2. Open your browser and navigate to `http://localhost:3000`

-3. Enter your OpenAI API key in the settings dialog

-4. Enter your prompt and select the desired enhancement techniques
+3. Enter your prompt and select the desired enhancement techniques

-5. Click "Enhance Prompt" to get the improved version
+4. Click "Enhance Prompt" to get the improved version

 ## Available Techniques